louis-langholtz/PlayRho/INSTALL.md

 ### Configure

-This step sets up things for future steps, like what components are to be built, how they are to be built, and where they are to be installed.
+This step configures things for future steps, like what components are to be built, how they are to be built, and where they are to be installed.
 This step depends heavily on the components chosen, how you want them built, and possibly the platform they are built on.

 For example, to build just the [library](Library) component using the CMake default generator and compiler environment, run the following: